axvr/archive/2022/dirigo/README.md

-# Web forwarding service
+# uk.axvr.redirect

-Powers \*.axvr.uk.
+Micro web-forwarding and link shortener service powering axvr.uk infrastructure.

+## Connect your domain

+### Domain root

+Create an A record pointing to `35.176.219.154`.

+### Subdomain

-For subdomains, add a CNAME record to `axvr.uk.`  For root domain redirections, add an A record pointing to `...`.
+Create a CNAME record pointing to `axvr.uk.`.